pantheon-systems/documentation/source/docs/guides/visual-diff-with-wraith.md

 ## Wraith Artifacts

 Wraith's output can be hooked into your continuous integration setup and/or build notification tools.
-When Wraith performs comparisons it creates a folder for each of the path keys in your configuration file.
+When Wraith performs comparisons, it creates a folder for each of the path keys in your configuration file.
 These folders contain the comparison images along with a text file specifying the amount of numeric change between them.
-If any of these numbers are greater than zero then a change has been detected and your scripts can react accordingly.
+If any of these numbers are greater than zero, a change has been detected and your scripts can react accordingly.

 ## Additional Options